Navigation: »No topics above this level«

-If the pixel-wise modeling tool PXMOD has been licensed, PNEURO includes a parametric Mapping page.
-This integration has the advantage, that the VOIs generated by PNEURO can be used during the PXMOD model configuration, and that the resulting parametric maps can directly be regionally analyzed using those same VOIs.
+If the pixel-wise modeling tool PXMOD has been licensed, PNEURO includes a parametric Parametric Mapping page.
+An advantage of this integration is that the VOIs generated by PNEURO can be used during the PXMOD model configuration, and that the resulting parametric maps can immediately be regionally analyzed using those same VOIs.
 A further advantage is the choice of image space in which parametric maps should be calculated.
 For example, Atlas space may be useful when image algebra between subjects will be performed later, or Input (original PET) space may be preferred in order to work with the original pixel TACs.

 When a dynamic PET image is available, parametric mapping is started after the PNEURO VOI outlining step as illustrated below.
-The model to be applied is selected from a subset of the PXMOD models in the green area which initially shows NONE.
+The model to be applied is selected from a subset of the PXMOD models in the green area (which initially shows NONE).
 Please refer to the PXMOD Users Guide for a description of the procedure and the models.

 As a consequence of model selection, the Statistics action button is replaced by a Mapping button.
 When continuing with Mapping, a model-dependent configuration utility is show.
 The example below illustrates the case of mapping the binding potential with the BPnd (6 Calc methods) model.

 It requires two tissue time-activity curves for a preprocessing step, one representing a receptor-rich region, and one a receptor-less reference region.
 There are three options to specify them: FILE, VOI and TAC(DB).
 VOI is the obvious choice, as the PNEURO-generated VOIs can be employed.
-Either, a VOI is selected from the list, or the Merge VOIs option is enabled for creating a VOI from a VOI subset.
+Either a VOI can be selected from the list, or the Merge VOIs option can be enabled in order to create a VOI from a subset of the existing VOIs.

-There are two ways of defining a VOI subset: (1) by the specification of a list of VOIs or a pattern such as Cer* (select all VOIs with a heading "Cer" in the name) in the text field, or (2) by selecting the merge button indicated above.
+There are two ways to define a VOI subset: (1) by the specification of a list of VOIs or a pattern such as Cer* (select all VOIs with a heading "Cer" in the name) in the text field, or (2) by selecting the merge button indicated above.
 With the latter, predefined (Left Grey Matter, Right Grey Matter, Grey Matter, Cerebellum) VOI lists can be generated.
-Selected shows a dialog window for defining any VOI combination.
+Selected shows a dialog window within which any VOI combination can be defined.

 Note: Mapping is performed in the selected result space and can take much longer in a highly-resolved MR space than in the PET space.

-After confirming with Yes the program enters the Mapping page which hosts the PXMOD functionality.
-In the example below mapping start at the Model Preprocessing page, because there is no blood data involved.
+After confirming with Yes the program enters the Parametric Mapping page which hosts the PXMOD functionality.
+In the example below mapping started at the Model Preprocessing page, because there is no blood data involved.
 Note that the VOI definitions are already configured according to the TAC1/TAC2 definition provided by the user in the previous dialog window.

 The remaining processing steps are described in the PXMOD documentation.
-Basically, the action buttons in the lower right have to be activated one by one.
-After parametric mapping completes, the results are shown in the Parametric Maps page.
+Basically, the action buttons in the lower right have to be activated consecutively.
+After parametric mapping has completed, the results are shown on the Parametric Maps page.

 The VOIs action button opens the VOI page with the resulting parameteric maps and the VOIs loaded.